arunabh-c/sample_code/os/process_schedulers.md

 Process scheduling is the activity of the process manager that handles the removal of the running process from the CPU and the selection of another process based on a particular strategy.
 Process scheduling is an essential part of a Multiprogramming operating system.
 Such operating systems allow more than one process to be loaded into the executable memory at a time and the loaded process shares the CPU using time multiplexing.

-# Categories of Scheduling
-## Non-preemptive:
-Process’s resource cannot be taken before the process has finished running.
-When a running process finishes and transitions to a waiting state, resources are switched.
-## Preemptive:
-OS assigns resources to a process for a predetermined period.
-The process switches from running state to ready state or from waiting for state to ready state during resource allocation.
-This switching happens because the CPU may give other processes priority and substitute the currently active process for the higher priority process.

 # Types of Process Schedulers
 ## Long Term or Job Scheduler
 Brings the new process to the ‘Ready State’.
 It controls the Degree of Multi-programming, i.e., the number of processes present in a ready state at any point in time.
 It is important that the long-term scheduler make a careful selection of both I/O and CPU-bound processes.